 Christmas is just around the corner and there is snow everywhere.
 But Charlie feels like crying.
 Why?
-Find out in this Christmas story.
+Find out in this free Christmas story for kids.

 The last Christmas tree

 Everything could have been perfect.
 It was the morning of Christmas Eve and it had already been snowing for three days.
 A white Christmas.
 That’s what Charlie had wanted.